metadist/synaplan-ai-support-chat/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Metadata update: Corrected author attribution and documentation links.
+No functional changes - all settings preserved.

 = 1.0.4 =
 Compatibility update: Now supports PHP 7.3+ in addition to PHP 8.x.
 No breaking changes - all settings preserved.